 Reason - To ensure the satisfactory appearance of the completed development and to comply with Policy ESD15 of the Cherwell Local Plan 2011-2031, Policy C28 of the Cherwell Local Plan 1996 and Government guidance contained within the National Planning Policy Framework.

-Prior to or alongside the submission of the first reserved matters application a Design Code shall be submitted to and agreed in writing by the Local Planning Authority.
+With the exception of the approved Advanced Infrastructure Works, prior to, or at the same time as the submission of the first residential reserved matters application, a Design Code shall be submitted to and approved in writing by the Local Planning Authority.
 The Design Code shall include, but shall not be limited to, information relating to:

-The overall vision of the development as part of the delivery of NorthWest Bicester taking account of the timescale for development and potential innovation whilst allowing flexibility for changes in legislation and technology;
+a.
 The creation of character areas, neighbourhoods, development parcels and unifying features common across the wider development;

+b.
+Key views, vistas and landmarks;

-Key buildings, frontages, primary and secondary streets and access points to create an appropriate hierarchy of routes based on sustainable travel hierarchy of walking, cycling, public transport and the car and measures to minimise opportunities for crime;
+Primary and secondary streets and access points to create an appropriate hierarchy of routes based on sustainable travel hierarchy of walking, cycling, public transport and the car;

-The delivery of sustainability standards and the progression to true net zero carbon environments;

-A strategy and approach to public realm, including landscaping and sustainable drainage and public art;

-The promotion of modern and innovative methods of construction;

-The incorporation of flexible living and workspace and creating high quality homeworking environments and supporting infrastructure;
+Landscape character, landscape types, green infrastructure, amenity spaces, public open space, play areas including their distribution;

+f.
 A strategy of the design and delivery of the green and blue infrastructure;

-Design and space principles relating to the creation of formal and informal play areas to support the development of a Youth and Play Strategy.
+g.
 Crime prevention and community safety

-Sub stations

-All reserved matters applications shall be made in accordance with the Design Code and the development shall thereafter be carried out in accordance with the principles of the approved Design Code.
+All reserved matters applications shall be made in accordance with the approved Design Code and the development shall thereafter be carried out in accordance with the principles of the approved Design Code.

+A Design Code Compliance Statement shall be submitted as part of each residential reserved matters application.

 Reason: To secure the delivery of high quality sustainable development in accordance with Government guidance contained within the National Planning Policy Framework and Policies Bicester 1 and ESD15 of the Cherwell Local Plan Part 1 2011-2031.
 This information is required prior to commencement of any development as it is fundamental to the acceptability of the scheme.

-Prior to or alongside the submission of the first reserved matters application, a Site Wide Phasing Plan shall be submitted to and approved in writing by the Local Planning Authority.

-The Site Wide Phasing Plan shall contain sufficient information to show how the development will be delivered and shall outline the detail and timetable for the following:

-i) Details of Development Parcels and/or Key Phases for the residential development parcels (including approximate housing numbers and broad delivery timescales)

-ii) Strategic engineering elements (including drainage mitigation)

-iii) Strategic landscaping elements

-iv) The delivery of drainage and SuDS attenuation

-v) Relevant triggers with the associated s106 Legal Agreement and development timescales.

-vi) Construction Strategy and implementation of key mitigation for air quality and noise.

-vii) Public transport access and transport infrastructure

-viii) Implementation of recreational routes, play space and open space provision.

-ix) A mechanism for its review and where necessary amendment.

-Thereafter each reserved matters application shall refer to a phase, phases, or part thereof identified in the approved phasing plan and development shall proceed in accordance with the approved phasing unless an alternative phasing plan is agreed in writing by the Local Planning Authority pursuant to this condition.
+Prior to, or at the same time as the submission of the first reserved matters application, a phasing plan covering the entire site the subject of this application, shall be submitted to, and approved in writing by the Local Planning Authority.
+Each reserved matters application shall thereafter refer to a phase, phases or part thereof identified in the approved phasing plan.
+The development shall be carried out in accordance with the approved phasing plan unless an alternative is first agreed in writing with the Local Planning Authority or a further phase specific planning application is submitted and approved by the Council in substitution for that part of the approved development.